-The colorful red/orange sunsets over the rolling green hills of both Salento and Filandia will take your breath away.
-Here our recommendation for where to watch them:
+The colorful red/orange sunsets over the rolling green hills will take your breath away.
+Below are the best places to take them in:

-- Filandia: Cultivar Cafe.
-Sip of some coffee, enjoy a cocktail or small plate and soak it all in.
+- Filandia: Cultivar Cafe – Sip some coffee, enjoy a cocktail or small plate and soak it all in.

 Take Picture In Front of Pretty Walls

-Last, but definitely not least, both towns are known for colorful walls.
-Similar to the walls you would find in Cartagena minus the crowds, street vendors and extreme heat, these walls are a wannabe model’s dream.
-Scrounge to the bottom of that backpack, put on the one nicer shirt you brought and get out there!
+Last, but definitely not least, both towns are known for their colorful walls.
+Similar to the walls you would find in Cartagena (minus the crowds, street vendors and extreme heat), these walls are a wanna-be influencer’s dream.
+Scrounge to the bottom of that backpack, put on the one nicer shirt you brought, and get out there!

 Since Salento is the more established, touristy town, it has more accessible coffee farms that offer tours and tasting.
 We, and it seems like everyone we talked to, went to Ocaso.
 The farm is absolutely gorgeous and the coffee is delightful (especially with a slice of chocolate cake).
 If you’re short on time, move Ocaso to the top your list to visit.